Fluctuations of the Atlas model from inhomogeneous stationary profiles: Introduction

 In \cite{hernandez2017equilibrium}, the authors obtain SPDE limits (analogous to \cite{dembo2017equilibrium}) for stationary current fluctuations of a zero-range process with a source at the origin, which they view as a \emph{discrete Atlas model}.
 Although it can be checked that this model has a unique invariant distribution, a natural question is to obtain discrete interacting particle systems which share the characteristics of the Atlas model with inhomogeneous stationary profiles and to investigate their stationary fluctuations.

+Another interesting direction involves \emph{non-equilibrium hydrodynamic limits and fluctuations}. \ab{The key reason behind taking the initial distribution to be of the form \eqref{eq:inhomogeneous2} is to exploit \emph{stationarity properties} of the joint particle laws in time, which makes some calculations simpler.
+Although not explored here, by a coupling/comparison argument, it may be possible to extend our results to a class of perturbations of the initial distribution in \eqref{eq:inhomogeneous2} (thereby yielding some form of universality).
+In future research, we will investigate hydrodynamic limits and fluctuations for more general classes of, possibly inhomogeneous, out of equilibrium starting profiles.}

-Another interesting direction involves \emph{non-equilibrium hydrodynamic limits and fluctuations}.
-In \cite{cabezas2019brownian}, a hydrodynamic limit is obtained for the occupation measure of the Atlas model started from starting points distributed as a Poisson process with rate $\lambda$ for general $\lambda>0$.
-The limit is obtained in terms of a Stefan problem and applies to a class of non-equilibrium homogeneous starting profiles.
-In future research, we will investigate hydrodynamic limits and fluctuations for more general classes of, possibly inhomogeneous, out of equilibrium starting profiles.
-Recent progress in this direction has been made for some interacting particle systems in \cite{franceschini2023non,gonccalves2022clt} via refined control on relative entropies and, among other things, we plan to explore this technique in the context of rank-based diffusions and related discrete particle systems.
+Some progress has been made in this direction.
+In \cite{cabezas2019brownian}, a hydrodynamic limit is obtained for the occupation measure of the Atlas model started from points distributed as a Poisson process with rate $\lambda$ for general $\lambda>0$.
+The limit is obtained in terms of a Stefan problem and applies to a class of non-equilibrium homogeneous starting profiles. \ab{Non-equilibrium fluctuations have been investigated} for some interacting particle systems in \cite{franceschini2023non,gonccalves2022clt} via refined control on relative entropies and, among other things, we plan to explore this technique in the context of rank-based diffusions and related discrete particle systems.